webmaster442/Money/Money/Resources/readme.render.txt

 [7mMoney[0m

-A spimple console expense manager software written in C#.
+A simple console expense manager software written in C#.
 It uses EntityFramework to store data and for console output Spectre.Console.

 [4;93mUsage[0m